SJSU-CADRE-CLASSES/SJSU_ART_104_S18/GREENSHEET.md

 Textbook
 --------

 Readings will be assigned throughout the class.
-No textbook is required for the class and all readings will be presented through the class git.

-Suggested texts include: (optional)
+Suggested texts include:

-SWITCH internet archive
-Expanded Cinema - Gene Youngblood
-Sensorium, Embodied Experience, Technology, and Contemporary Art A History of the Senses - Robert Jutte
-Darwin’s Pharmacy - Richard M. Doyle
+James Bridle, New Dark Age: Technology and the End of the Future Siva Vaidhyanathan, Antisocial Media: How Facebook Disconnects Us and Undermines Democracy Jaron Lanier, Ten Arguments for Deleting Your Social Media Accounts Right Now

 Classroom Protocol
 ==================